segmentio/segment-docs/src/privacy/configure-consent-management.md

 Before you can configure consent in Segment, take the following steps:
 - **Set up your third-party consent management tool and create consent categories**.
 Take note of your consent categories and the key or ID associated with each category.
 - **Know how your company uses each destination**.
 You need to know which destinations to map to each category.
 - **Access to your web and mobile libraries**.
-After you set up consent categories in the Segment app, you need to integrate your CDP and your Segment sources using a wrapper or other solution.
+After you set up consent categories in the Segment app, you need to integrate your CMP and your Segment sources using a wrapper or other solution.

 <!-- TODO: fix above link to mobile consent repository-->